-It does this by ascertaining the speeds of all drivers, relative to all other drivers, and ranking them in order of speed, not results.
-This is done on the basis of stage times set in ARC events, over a driver’s last three rounds.
+It does this by ascertaining the speeds of all drivers, relative to all other drivers, and ranking them in order of speed not on results.
+This is done on the basis of stage times set in the last three ARC events that a driver has competed in.

 Simple in principle, but how is the co-efficient calculated?

 The mathematical process by which the seeding co-efficient, also known as the “Driver Performance Index” (DPI), is calculated is a complex one.

 - A “Stage Performance Index” (SPI) for all competitors for each competitive stage in an ARC event is calculated by dividing the fastest competitive stage time by the stage time of each driver.
 This will result in a value of less than 1, except that the SPI for the driver who recorded the fastest stage time will be 1.
 A driver who takes twice as long to complete a stage as did the driver who recorded the fastest stage time will have a SPI of 0.5000.

 - An “Event Performance Index” (EPI) for each competitor is then calculated from the SPIs.
 The EPI is the average of the “best two thirds” of his/her SPIs.
 By effectively discounting the worst third of a drivers SPIs the likelihood of an unrepresentative time where a driver might for example have been caught behind a slower vehicle or had a puncture are all but eliminated.
 This gives a truer indication of a driver’s actual speed.

 - An EPI will only be calculated from an event when a competitor has completed a minimum of six competitive stages to ensure that as far as is possible only representative data is used as a basis for determining seeding positions.

 - From the EPIs a Driver Performance Index is calculated which is the average of the best two of the last three EPIs.

 The seeding system is not skewed by poor performances which are not typical of the driver as the worst 30% of his/her performances are discarded.